|

 back to top | © Copyright 2001-2009 helpwithpcs.com

-The start button (see fig 1.1) is a very important part of Windows XP.
+The Win XP Start button The start button (see fig 1.1) is a very important part of Windows XP.
 Clicking on the start button opens up what is called the start menu, the start menu is used to access your programs, settings, printers and more.
 We will take an indepth look at the start menu and its functions in part 2 of our Windows XP tutorial.

-The taskbar (see fig 1.1) is another important part of the Windows XP operating system.
+The Win XP Taskbar The taskbar (see fig 1.1) is another important part of the Windows XP operating system.
 One of its main uses is to switch between any open programs or documents, we will look more closely at the Windows XP Taskbar and its features in part 3 of our Windows XP tutorial.

-The clock sits on the taskbar (see fig 1.1) and displays the system time.
+The Win XP Clock The clock sits on the taskbar (see fig 1.1) and displays the system time.
 Hovering the mouse pointer over the clock will reveal the date, to learn how to change the time and date see our guide to changing the date/time in Win XP